Azure-Samples/azure-functions-unit-testing-mocha/README.md

 The HTTP function from the template returns a string of "Hello" concatenated with the name provided in the query string.
 This test creates a fake instance of a request and passes it to the HTTP function.
 The test checks that the *log* method is called once and the returned text equals "Hello Bill".

-Next, use the VS Code Functions extension to create a new JavaScript Timer Function and name it *TimerTrigger*.
+Next, use the VS Code Functions extension to create a new JavaScript Timer function and name it *TimerTrigger*.
 Once the function is created, add new folders **testing** and **tests**.

 In the *testing* folder add 2 new files named **defaultContext.js** and **defaultTimer.js**.